Browse our list of the best fantasy RPGs of all time. From old isometric titles to the latest releases, we ranked our absolute favorites.

 For players who wanted to try Baldur’s Gate 2, but were turned off by its dated graphics and occasionally clunky gameplay, Pillars of Eternity came as a blessing.
 Not only is Pillars of Eternity a worthy spiritual successor to Baldur’s Gate 2, but it’s a great game on its own, improving on classic tropes of the genre in some parts, and innovating in others.

 Pillars of Eternity is far from a perfect game and has a lot of quirks, probably owing to the fact that this genre of RPG was essentially dead until its release.
 Fortunately, despite (or maybe because of) its flaws, Pillars marked a glorious return of the CRPG genre in the public mainstream.
-The voice acting is great, the combat is satisfying, the RPG elements are smartly implemented and executed and the writing is one of the best that gaming has seen.
+The combat is satisfying, the RPG elements are smartly implemented and executed and the writing is one of the best that gaming has seen.
 It’s deep and complex enough to satisfy veterans of this genre, and lenient and welcoming enough to ease new players into CRPG’s.

 18 Planescape Torment